SuitIThub/CopyScript/README.md

 ### File Processing

-6. **Start Tracking**:
+6. **Add Files to Track**:
+   Multiple ways to add files:
-   - Click "Start Tracking" to begin monitoring
+   - **Auto-Tracking**: Click "Start Tracking" to monitor source folder for new files
-   - Only files created after starting are tracked
-   - View tracked files in list or grid mode with thumbnails
+   - **Manual Selection**: Click "Add Files" to select multiple files from any location
+   - **Drag and Drop**: Drag files directly from file explorer onto the tracking area

 7. **Manage Tracked Files**:
+   - View files in list or grid mode with thumbnails (your preference is remembered)
-   - Reorder files using up/down arrows
+   - Reorder files using up/down arrows (affects rule numbering)
    - Remove individual files with delete buttons
    - Preview generated names in real-time

 8. **Copy & Rename**:
    - Review any conflicts or warnings
-   - Choose how to handle existing files (overwrite, skip, or cancel)
+   - Choose how to handle existing files (overwrite, rename with numbers, skip, or cancel)
    - Files are processed and tracked list is cleared

 ## Rule Examples